aws/aws-nitro-enclaves-acm/cdk/README.md

 - Creates and configures the ACM role.
 - Associates the role with the certificate.
 - Manages permissions for certificate and KMS key access.
+- Creates instance profile from the ACM role.

 #### Outputs:
 - ACM Role Name and ARN